cecilia-sartori/gs-exam/docs/4_streetNxAnalysis.md

-As in many cities around the world, AGEBs on the outskirts of the city are those with less access to services.
+As in many cities around the world, AGEBs on the outskirts are those with less access to services.
 The distance values we have found are widely acceptable, but do they correspond to reality?

 # Get street network with OSMnx